pubkey/rxdb/orga/before-next-major.md

 We should rewrite it to a single pure function that returns the constructor.
 Instead of mergin the prototype into a single object, we should chain them together.

+### merge checks into dev-mode-plugin
+Currently we have the schema-check plugin which checks that the schema of a collection is correct.
+Other checks like [this](https://github.com/pubkey/rxdb/blob/fc3a38717137d1daf53db8be02ebc43bb7159ed1/src/rx-collection.js#L697) are still included in the codebase.
+We should create a seperate `dev-mode`-plugin which includes all checks and error-messages for the dev-mode.

 # Maybe

 ## Use Proxy instead of getters/setter on RxDocument